-In addition, student loan borrowers with good credit scores and incomes can refinance loans with a private lender.
-But refinancing may not save you much money on interest.
-Many FFEL Loans have low rates.
+In addition, student loan borrowers with good credit scores and incomes can refinance loans with a private lender, although refinancing may not save you much money on interest since many FFEL Loans have low rates.
 Plus, turning a federal student loan into a private one can mean that you won't have access to certain repayment plans based on your income (e.g., IBR) and student loan forgiveness.

 Want help with your FFELP Loans?
 Let's talk